micksunderland89/bbudescu.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a freelance machine learning and computer vision engineer.
+I help companies big and small explore the way in which computers can understand things and help people.

-email: agus[at]python.web.id
+email: bbudescu[at]iddo.ro